SerialCore/sudoku-solver/README.md

 # what can this do

 - [ ] support up to order-9 81x81 sudoku
-- [x] make any random sudoku can solve it
+- [x] make any random sudoku and solve it
 - [x] solve the hardest sudoku designed by Arto Inkala in 2012

 # sudoku maker